 the greater Kruger area, vast herds of buffalo, elephant and antelope are resident on Kapama, along with plentiful predators.

 The reserve is a slice of wilderness paradise far from the madding crowd; a place of renewal and reconnection with the natural

 The iconic and most dangerous wild animals of Africa - the Big Five - are at home on Kapama, but so too are over 40 other mammal species and 350 different types of birds.
 Game drives and bush walks offer fascinating encounters with wildlife, but Kapama also offers guests unique African wildlife experiences.
-Elephant-back safaris through the untamed bush enable you to view game from atop a habituated African elephant.
-There are also guided personal elephant interactions give guests the opportunity to get up close and personal with the elephants and to learn more about their behaviour and natural habitat.
+Guided personal elephant interactions give guests the opportunity to get up close and personal with the elephants and to learn more about their behaviour and natural habitat.

 It's not only the wildlife encounters that are superb at Kapama - so, too, are its four diverse luxurious safari lodges.
 Vibrant River Lodge, breathtaking Kapama Karula, olde worlde-Africa Buffalo Camp and fantastical, nature-inspired Southern Camp welcome guests from around the globe to experience wild Africa in sumptuous style.

 Romantic sleep-outs on the reserve and decadent African spa treatments at the Wellness Centre are other enticing offerings that encourage complete relaxation and enjoyment of the evocative surrounding environment.
 Yet, even without doing anything at all, Kapama's air of natural calm will work its magic and renew your body and mind.